-As you might expect, the West Wing is dark with paintings and curtains ripped by the Beast during his rage.
+As you might expect, the West Wing is dark and foreboding.
+It is adorned with paintings and curtains ripped by the Beast during his rage.
 It feels somber and as if it is hiding a secret from you.

 You will also find the enchanted rose under a glass dome in the West Wing.

-You will find Be Our Guest in Fantasyland inside of the Magic Kingdom.
+You will find Be Our Guest inside the Magic Kingdom in Fantasyland.
 This is the perfect location given the theme of the restaurant.
 It is also convenient for those visiting the Magic Kingdom.